 - Data Collection and Analysis: The ability to gather relevant market data by asking the right question and analyzing it to draw meaningful insights, all while working with imperfect information.

-- Market Knowledge: An understanding of the market, industry trends, and key players is essential for accurate market sizing (in a case interview, you are not expected to have in-depth knowledge about a particular industry, unless you are hired for a specialized role)
+- Market Knowledge and Common Sense: An understanding of the market, industry trends, and key players is essential for accurate market sizing (in a case interview, you are not expected to have in-depth knowledge about a particular industry, unless you are hired for a specialized role)

 - Quantitative Reasoning: The ability to comfortably create equations, manipulate numbers, and perform mental and pen-and-paper math